Last Updated: Dec 10, 2020

-On Oct.
-16, 2020, the Pennsylvania Medical Society (PAMED) joined the American Medical Association (AMA) in filing an amicus brief in the medical liability case of Kirksey v.
+On Dec.
+10, 2020, the Pennsylvania Supreme Court dismissed an appeal by the plaintiffs in the case of Kirksey v.
 Children’s Hospital of Pittsburgh et al.

 In Mitchell v.
 Shikora, the Pa.
 Supreme Court held that evidence of known risks and complications may be admissible at trials for medical professional liability claims.
 The defendants in Mitchell argued that risks and complications evidence is relevant and necessary to educate jurors about the risks of surgery and, in particular, about the fact that not all adverse surgical outcomes are caused by negligent conduct.
 Based upon this reasoning, the Supreme Court concluded that without the admission of testimony of known risks or complications, where appropriate, a jury may be deprived of information that a certain injury can occur absent negligence, and, thus, would be encouraged to infer that a physician is a guarantor of a particular outcome.